veerashayyagari/anthropic-sdk-dotnet/README.md

 ```

-- I want to override 'Anthropic Api Key' or 'Auth Token' on a per request basis.
-Use 'RequestHeaders' properties of **AnthropicRequestOptions** to override.
+- I want to override 'Anthropic Api Key' or 'Auth Token' on a per request basis => Use 'RequestHeaders' properties of **AnthropicRequestOptions** to override.

 ```csharp
 using LLMSharp.Anthropic;